Shamrock Rovers F.C.: European record

 Shamrock Rovers have a long history in European competition.
 In the 1957–58 season they were the first League of Ireland side to enter European competition (Glenavon from the Irish League having entered in the same season) and featured regularly in the 1960s and 1980s.
 The club has had some relative success with victories in the Intertoto-Cup and the Europa League.
 Throughout their participation Rovers have beaten teams from Luxembourg, Cyprus, Iceland and Germany, and were the first Irish club to beat teams from Turkey, Poland, Israel, Serbia Slovakia, Albania and Hungary.
 Their first victory in the UEFA Champions League came in a 1–0 victory in the 2011–12 qualifying phase against FC Flora Tallinn at Tallaght Stadium.

 Their biggest win was a 7–0 aggregate victory (3–0 away, 4–0 home) over Fram Reykjavik in the UEFA Cup first round in September 1982.

 On 25 August 2011, they became the first Irish team to qualify for the UEFA Europa League group stage when they defeated Partizan Belgrade 2–1 after extra-time in Serbia, for a 3–2 aggregate victory.

 Rovers qualified for the group stages of the 2022–23 UEFA Europa Conference League.

-In the 2024–25 UEFA Europa Conference League Shamrock Rovers became the first League of Ireland side to qualify for the knockout stages of a UEFA club competition.
-With the 4-1 league stage win over Larne F.C., they also became the first League of Ireland side across five campaigns (three for Rovers and two for Dundalk) to win away from home in a UEFA group stage/league stage match.
+In the 2024–25 UEFA Conference League, Shamrock Rovers became the first League of Ireland side to qualify for the knockout stage of a UEFA club competition.
+With a 4–1 league phase win over Larne, they also became the first League of Ireland side across five campaigns (three for Rovers and two for Dundalk) to win away from home in a UEFA group stage/league stage match.

+In 2026, Shamrock Rovers became the first Irish club to be eliminated from all three European competitions during the qualifying stages following defeats to Ararat-Armenia in the UEFA Champions League, Egnatia in the UEFA Europa League and KuPS in the UEFA Conference League.